Mullah98/exhibition-curator-project/README.md

 Copy code
 npm install

-- `Create a .env.local file in the root of the project and add your API key:` `You will need to request an api key from [***https://harvardartmuseums.org/collections/api](https://harvardartmuseums.org/collections/api)` makefile
+- `Create a `.env.local` file in the root of the project and add your API key:` You will need to request an API key from [Harvard Art Museums API](https://harvardartmuseums.org/collections/api).

+makefile
 Copy code
 NEXT_PUBLIC_HARVARD_API_KEY=<your-harvard-api-key>